awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/60-using-cloud9.md

 You'll be using this Cloud9 environment to execute the steps in the workshop, and not the local command line on your computer.
 {{% /notice %}}

-1. Find the name of the AWS Cloud9 environment by checking the value of **cloud9Environment** in the CloudFormation stack outputs.
+1. Find the url of the AWS Cloud9 environment by checking the value of **Cloud9IDE** in the CloudFormation stack outputs.
+2. Click on the link, this should take you to the provisioned Cloud9 environment.

-2. Sign in to the [AWS Cloud9 console](https://console.aws.amazon.com/cloud9/home).
+3. **Or** sign in to the [AWS Cloud9 console](https://console.aws.amazon.com/cloud9/home).

-3. Find the Cloud9 environment in **Your environments**, and click **Open IDE**.
+4. Find the Cloud9 environment in **Your environments**, and click **Open IDE**.
 {{% notice note %}}
 Please make sure you are using the Cloud9 environment created by the workshop CloudFormation stack!
 {{% /notice %}}